heru-himawan-tl/BSD-POWER-AMP/README.md

-The BSD POWER AMP project repository on GITHUB has been moved into GITLAB at Monday, October 24, 2022.
+The BSD POWER AMP project repository on GITHUB was moved into GITLAB at Monday, October 24, 2022.

 Please follow the new URL of BSD POWER AMP project repository: